SirJson/rq3vm/README.md

 * Rust-like RAII like you know it from your other code.
 No manual freeing of resources or unsafe code you have to handle yourself.
 * Safe Interface for the Syscall Callback.
 Might need more love to be production ready.
 * Example implementation of some Q3VM --> Rust calls and back.

+Also note that thanks to the `cc` crate, `bindgen` and the simplicity of the VM it should be pretty portable.
+There is nothing JITed and I build the Q3VM directly from cargo into a static library that gets linked with your rust code.
+No DLLs or dependencies for the end user needed.

 ## How to build the project?